sulu/sulu-docs/bundles/security/password_policy.rst

 Password policy
 ===============

-The SecurityBundle provides a way to set the password policy by providing a pattern.
+The SecurityBundle allows to define a password policy by configuring a pattern.
-This pattern will be used to validate the input of the user in the form and also in the `UserManager`.
+The pattern will be used to validate the input of the user in the administration interface and programatically created users in the `UserManager`.

 The following example enables the default pattern of sulu (minimum length of 8 characters).